danielc92/cv2-pool-detection/README.md

 # Before you get started
 Concepts and methods you should know before working with repository.
+- Basic understand of cv2 library for python3
+- Loading and converting images colour scales
-1. Understanding the HSV colour space
+- Understanding the HSV colour space (hue, saturation, value)
-2. Trial and error approach to finding the right colour range for pools
+- Object detection through contours
-3. Learning how to draw contours/bounding boxes around objects
+- Understanding how to create contours, filter them, draw boundaries around them
-4. Filtering those contours by area to eliminate noise

 # Setup
 This project uses `python3`